TriSn0w/tore/README.md

 # Why Tore is easy to learn
 1. It is based off of JavaScript, which pretty much easy to learn.
-2. It shortens JavaScript functions, like `console.log()` into just `log()`, AND has other npm packages added into Tore as "modules".
-3. There are [alot of other sources of documentation](#examples) for every single module.
+2. There are [alot of other sources of documentation](#examples) for every single module.
-4. It's also adds features weekly!
+3. It's also adds features weekly!